GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 |---|---|---|

-- Sign in at SMS-Act, top up, navigate to Buy Number
+- Sign in at SMS-Act, top up, and open Buy Number.

 Download GCash and start sign-up

-- Apple App Store (Philippines region) or Google Play (Philippines region)
+- Apple App Store or Google Play (the relevant region).

 Set MPIN and email

-- 4-digit MPIN (avoid sequential or repeated digits)
+- Choose an MPIN (avoid sequential or repeated digits) and an email not linked to a flagged account.

-- Choose PhilSys (recommended) / passport / UMID / SSS / driver's license
+- Tap Verify your account, choose PhilSys (recommended) / passport / UMID / SSS / driver's license.

-- Submit — Persona reviews within minutes to hours
+- Submit — review typically lands within minutes to hours.

 GCash sub-services — what each requires beyond phone